AZBLACKPHOENIX/Asynch-Weather-And-News-Dashboard/README.md

-#Asych Weather & News Dashboard
+#A sych Weather & News Dashboard